matteoseidl/Electrical_Connector_Click-Event_Detection/README.md

     ```bash
     source venv/bin/activate

-3. Copy the project files into the project folder:
+3. Copy the project files into the project folder

 4. Install the required Python packages from the `requirements.txt` file in the project folder:
     ```bash